BrunoBonacci/mulog/README.md

-However you will NOT be able to see any events until you add a publisher which will take your events and send them to a distributed logger of your local console (if you are developing).
+However you will NOT be able to see any events until you add a publisher which will take your events and send them to a distributed logger or your local console (if you are developing).

 You can add as many key-value pairs as you deem useful to express the event in your system
 ``` clojure